-Alice is taking a cryptography class and finding anagrams to be very useful.
-We consider two strings to be anagrams of each other if the first string's letters can be rearranged to form the second string.
-In other words, both strings must contain the same exact letters in the same exact frequency For example, bacdc and dcbac are anagrams, but bacdc and dcbad are not.
+A student is taking a cryptography class and has found anagrams to be very useful.
+Two strings are anagrams of each other if the first string's letters can be rearranged to form the second string.
+In other words, both strings must contain the same exact letters in the same exact frequency.
+For example, bacdc and dcbac are anagrams, but bacdc and dcbad are not.

-Alice decides on an encryption scheme involving two large strings where encryption is dependent on the minimum number of character deletions required to make the two strings anagrams.
-Can you help her find this number?
+The student decides on an encryption scheme that involves two large strings.
+The encryption is dependent on the minimum number of character deletions required to make the two strings anagrams.
+Determine this number.

 Given two strings, and , that may or may not be of the same length, determine the minimum number of character deletions required to make and anagrams.
 Any characters can be deleted from either of the strings.

-For example, if and , we can delete from string and from string so that both remaining strings are and which are anagrams.
+Delete from and from so that the remaining strings are and which are anagrams.
+This takes character deletions.

 makeAnagram has the following parameter(s):

 int: the minimum total characters that must be deleted

 The first line contains a single string, .

 The second line contains a single string, .

 The strings and consist of lowercase English alphabetic letters, ascii[a-z].